derrickoswald/CIMSpace/README.md

 - toggle *Coordinates* to hide or show cursor longitude,latitude (x,y) in the lower left hand corner
 - toggle *Streetview* to add a Google Streetview link at the top of the Info box when possible

-**Attributes**
+### Attributes

 - toggle the *Info* box on
-- click on an element, e.g. ACLineSegment, Switch
+- click on an element, e.g. ACLineSegment or Switch
 - click through links in attribute display
 - to deselect, click in a blank area of the map

-**Edit**
+### Edit

 Selecting an element loads it into the edit box, along with its child elements (those that solely reference the parent selected element).
 The elements are shown as links.
-Attributes can be edited by expanding the link and enetering new information in the provided edit boxes.
+Attributes can be edited by expanding the link and entering new information in the provided edit boxes.
 Buttons at the bottom allow:

 - *Save* persists the edited CIM elements (only in memory - see Save below)